Manage Headers

 - From the drop down list select the Manage Headers option

-- From the Applications window, click on the Add Headers.
+- Click on the Add Headers.

 - Search the added endpoint in endpoint search field